mwardynski/gower-similarity/README.md

 [HINT] To calculate the pairwise distances for the entire dataset, you can use an auxiliary function, like: `scipy.spatial.distance.pdist` or `sklearn.metrics.pairwise.pairwise_distances`.

+[HINT_2] Inside `utils.py` file, you can find a function that helps to convert the dataset to the format that can be used by the `MyGowerMetric` class.

 ## Results for metrics comparison

 Primary, we have focus on the comparison of the Gower's metric with the other metrics.
 Only three datasets files were used: adult.csv, car_insurance_csv and diabetes.csv.
 We have used [kNN](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html), [hierarchical clustering](https://docs.scipy.org/doc/scipy-1.15.0/reference/cluster.hierarchy.html) and [HDBSCAN](https://pypi.org/project/hdbscan/) algorithms.
 As background for hiperparameters improvement, we have used [optuna](https://optuna.org) framework.
 The results are shown in the following tables.